awsdocs/amazon-translate-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-For the Amazon Translate API actions and the resources that they apply to, see [Amazon Translate API Permissions: Actions, Resources, and Conditions Reference](translate-api-permissions-ref.md)\.
+For the Amazon Translate API actions and the resources that they apply to, see [Amazon Translate API permissions: Actions, resources, and conditions reference](translate-api-permissions-ref.md)\.